 TGad Editor: modify P238L17-20 as follwos

-A DTP capable STA may use DTP with another DTP capable STA by setting the Tone Pairing Type field within the PLCP header to one, otherwise the Tone Pairing Type field shall be set to zero.
-The transmitting STA may stop using DTP by setting the Tone Pairing Type field within the PLCP header to zero.
+A DTP capable STA may use DTP with another DTP capable STA by setting the DTP-TYPE in TXVECTOR to Dynamic , otherwise the DTP-TYPE is set to static.
+The transmitting STA may stop using DTP by setting the DTP-TYPE in the TXVECTOR to static.